Understanding Domestication: The Ethics of Wild Animals as Pets and in Zoos

-But forcibly taking these animals and picking their mates, confining them, and altering them to such an extent that some may lose their ability to mate or give birth naturally (such as with popular breeds like bull dogs) can hardly be considered natural and is the epitome of human influence.
+But forcibly taking these animals and picking their mates, confining them, and altering them to such an extent that some may lose their ability to mate or even give birth with surgery (such as with popular breeds like bull dogs) can hardly be considered natural and is the epitome of human influence.

-Domesticated animals are exploited by humans no differently than what is claimed about so-called wild animals.
+Domesticated animals are exploited by humans no differently than what is claimed about so-called wild animals, perhaps even more so.

 Wild animal or pet?
 Tamed or domesticated?

 Dogs are, with little doubt, one of the most successful and variable domesticated animals of all time.

 Unlike other popular domesticated animals like horses and cats, dogs have such a 'flexible' genome that you can get giant dogs, tiny dogs, dogs with dreadlocks and dogs with silky hair, dogs with long legs and dogs with short stubby legs.

 You can have dogs that look like wolves and dogs that sport a rather grotesque (and debilitating) morphology (in my opinion) such as Chinese Shar-peis, bulldogs, and Neapolitan mastiffs, having very little if any resemblance to their wolfen ancestors.

 Even aside from their appearance, their dispositions, instincts, and adaptations differ tremendously.

 With cats, you have mousers and those which prefer not to mouse—but with dogs, you have sled pullers, herders, retrievers, ratters, companion animals, rescuers, and guarders.